bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 : It realizes the Y-INSTANCE-TO-KG use case using the JSON2RDF solution as defined in {{sec-exp-yang2owl-kgc}}.

 NetOps-Related Knowledge Graph Construction:
-: This task corresponds to the execution of RML transformation rules {{RML}} with definitions from the NORIA-O ontology {{NORIA-O-2024}} for the integration of complementary data to that of the 5G network derived from YANG configurations (i.e. the *Model-Related Knowledge Graph Construction* task), such as the topology of connected networks, scheduled operations, incident tickets, and organization-related data.
+: It corresponds to the execution of RML transformation rules {{RML}} with definitions from the NORIA-O ontology {{NORIA-O-2024}} for the integration of complementary data to that of the 5G network derived from YANG configurations (i.e. the *Model-Related Knowledge Graph Construction* task), such as the topology of connected networks, scheduled operations, incident tickets, and organization-related data.

 Global Knowledge Graph Construction:
 : It is achieved through parallel insertions into a graph database of the results from the *Model-Related* and *NetOps-Related* tasks, after ensuring that: